BugraEryilmaz/cs200/README.md

 # cs200 README

-This is an extension for the cs200 course at EPFL.
+This is a VS Code extension for the cs200 course at EPFL.
 It provides a debugger extension for the students to debug their assembly and verilog code using a virtual Gecko 5 board.

 Sample folders for assembly and Verilog are available on our GitHub page: [https://github.com/BugraEryilmaz/cs200](https://github.com/BugraEryilmaz/cs200) in`sampleFolders/assembly` and `sampleFolders/Verilog` folders, respectively.
 If you need to build the debugger (Vtb executable required for the assembly), its source code is available as a submodule in `sampleFolders/Vtb_src` folder.
 To initialize the submodules, you can use the following command `git submodule update --init`.